-Grade Level: 9th - 12th Prerequisite: Audition
+66360 Grade Level: 9th-12th Prerequisite: Audition

-The Greenwich Academy Dance Corps is our resident dance company comprised of students from grades 9-12 who have been selected for their technical ability, interest in creative expression and commitment to dance.
+The Greenwich Academy Dance Corps is our resident dance company composed of students from grades 9-12 who have been selected for their technical ability, interest in creative expression, and commitment to dance.
 Once selected from an audition process during pre-season, Dance Corps members are invited to participate for the duration of their time at the Academy.
-Dance Corps members must take dance class as an alternative to P.E. at least two trimesters during the school year.
+Dance Corps members must take at least two trimesters of Dance classes as an alternative to P.E. during the school year.
 A commitment to Dance Corps includes rehearsal on Monday evenings and most Sunday afternoons to prepare for Winterfest and the Spring Dance Concert.
-These concerts are comprised of pieces choreographed primarily by Dance Corps members, incorporating a range of styles.
-Dance Corps members also have the privilege of working with professional faculty and guest choreographers as part of our Upper School dance residency-an experience which broadens their understanding of movement and of the dance field.
+These concerts feature dances from a variety of dance styles and techniques, many of which are choreographed by Dance Corps members.
+Dance Corps members also have the opportunity to work with professional faculty and guest choreographers as part of our Upper School dance residency-an experience which broadens their understanding of movement and of the dance field.